 Ira Sachs has chronicled the lives, loves, tragedies, and triumphs of New Yorkers in “Love is Strange” and “Little Men.”
-But in “Frankie,” his upcoming drama about three generations of a family, he leaves the Big Apple behind to shoot in the mountainside town of Sintra, Portugal.
-The film stars a truly global cast, including Marisa Tomei, Greg Kinnear, Brendan Gleeson, and Isabelle Huppert.
-Sony Classics has already picked up the drama.
-It also marks his first time premiering a movie at the Cannes Film Festival.
+But in “Frankie,” his drama about three generations of a family, he leaves the Big Apple behind to shoot in the mountainside town of Sintra, Portugal.
+The film, which Sony Classics acquired, stars a truly global cast, including Marisa Tomei, Greg Kinnear, Brendan Gleeson, and Isabelle Huppert.
+The drama, which premiered at the Cannes Film Festival, screens Saturday at Sarajevo Film Festival as part of a tribute to Huppert.

 “Frankie” takes place in Portugal.
 That seems like a departure from your recent films, which are such New York City stories.